 On the other hand, when you get overburdened with stress, instead of overeating, you might lose your appetite completely.
 And it can seem like too much of a hassle to prepare food, particularly if you live alone.
 In these circumstances, you can start wasting away and quickly become more malnourished.

-Meanwhile, some of the lifestyle changes may seem unappealing and can be time-consuming.
+Meanwhile, some beneficial lifestyle changes may seem unappealing and can be time-consuming.
 And diet and lifestyle changes tend to be something that you need to be consistent in.
 It can be hard to predict how long you’ll need to stick with making each of those changes to be guaranteed a better quality of life.
 For many things, the changes will need to be lifelong.

 It’s essential to prioritise proper nutrition and make an effort to eat nutrient-dense foods that support your immune system and overall well-being.
 Seeking support from a nutritionist can help you develop an appropriate meal plan that meets your nutritional needs while dealing with grief.

-In addition to looking at your diet, you should focus on getting enough sleep, moving and exercising regularly, and seeking support from friends, family, or a mental health professional.
-You may also find it helpful to practice relaxation techniques like meditation or deep breathing.
+In addition to looking at your diet, you should focus on getting enough sleep, moving and exercising regularly, getting outside into nature (“awe walks” can be a super way to do this), and seeking support from friends, family, or a mental health professional.

 Grief is a natural and healthy response to loss, but it can sometimes lead to physical and emotional health problems.
 By understanding how grief affects your body and mind, you can take steps to care for yourself during this difficult time.
 Remember to seek support when needed, and be patient and kind to yourself as you work through your grief.
 If you’d like to speak with me to clarify whether dietary changes can help you regain your health and make you more resilient to grief, please set up a free clarity call here.